The Colors of the Rainbow for Designers

-Also created by our good friend Sir Isaac Newton, the color wheel makes it easier to find relationships between the colors.
+Also created by our good friend Sir Isaac Newton, the color wheel made it easier to find relationships between colors.
 Because the light spectrum is a straight line, it needed to be amended to create what we now know as the color wheel.

-Newton arranged the seven musical notes and placed corresponding colors next to their respective musical notes to create the color wheel.
+Newton arranged the 7 musical notes and placed corresponding colors next to their respective musical notes to create the color wheel.

 Fun fact: If you spin the color wheel quickly enough, you will see only white.

-Simply put, white light comprises all color wavelengths, while black is the absence of any visible light.
+Simply put, white light comprises all color wavelengths, while Black is the absence of light.
 So, when you spin the color wheel and see white, it is because your eye is picking up all color wavelengths simultaneously.